How to Create an Effective Call to Action

 1. Give the button contrast

-In 2021, it is vital in call-to-action button design that the button is visible against the background and other elements on the page.
+It is vital in call-to-action button design that the button is visible against the background and other elements on the page.
 To achieve this, try to reduce your button colors to one or two, which will stand out from the rest of your website.
 Using fewer colors means a cleaner look.
 It helps to not distract your users.

 2. The button should look like a button